Nigel2392/go-django/docs/permissions.md

 ```

 - **HasObjectPermission**: This method checks if the given request has the permission to perform the specified action on the provided object.
+  This method should return `true` if the request (or user bound to that request) has permissions for the given object, and `false` otherwise.

 - **HasPermission**: This method checks if the given request has the permission to perform the specified action without any object context.
+  This method should return `true` if the request (or user bound to that request) has the permission, and `false` otherwise.

+It is also possible to omit an actual implementation of the `HasObjectPermission` method and only implement the `HasPermission` method.
+In this case, the `HasObjectPermission` should still be defined to adhere to the interface, but immediately `return HasPermission(r, perms...)`.
+Do note that this will then not provide any object-level permission checking.

 ### `Tester` Variable